Loglines: Write a Killer One Sentence Logline for Your Novel

 The stakes are slightly less explicit, although her capture by a crew of undead suggests imminent danger.
 The use of ironic quotation marks and the cavalier phrase “who are now undead” tacked onto the end matches the tongue-in-cheek tone of the movie and sells the unique spin on a classic pirate story.

-Example 3: The Kite Runner
+Logline Example 3: The Kite Runner

 Two decades after witnessing a violent sexual assault against a friend without intervening, a wealthy Afghan writer must return home to help the son of the friend he failed.

 The protagonist of Khaled Hosseini’s The Kite Runner is described as a “wealthy Afghan writer,” which gives us a taste of what this friendship may have been like and an idea of the setting when combined with his returning home.
-“Returning home” is also the inciting incident in this logline, which demonstrates the significance of him returning to the place of this traumatic event.
+“Returning home” is also the inciting incident in this logline, which demonstrates the significance of his returning to the place of this traumatic event.

 The stakes are emotional here: the words “without intervening” and “failed” instantly convey the protagonist’s shame, telling us he will never be at peace if he doesn’t atone by helping his friend’s son after two decades of being haunted by his inaction.

 The goal to help his friend’s son suggests the son is in trouble, which ups the tension by hinting at a ticking clock, alongside the knowledge that this relationship will come with heavy baggage.
-The poignancy of the friends’ broken past reflects in the logline’s tone, and the contrast between not intervening to help a friend as a youth and now having to face that friend’s son promises a unique premise.
+The poignancy of the friends’ broken past is reflected in the logline’s tone, and the contrast between not intervening to help a friend as a youth and now having to face that friend’s son promises a unique premise.

-Now write your own!
+Now write a killer logline of your own!

 To write your own logline, try reading movie descriptions on IMDB, short synopses of Netflix shows, or even pitch events on Twitter to get in the right mindset.
 Pay attention to which ones make you want to watch or read more, and ask yourself which parts made you feel that way.
-Then identify the above aspects from your own novel and write your logline.
+Then, identify the above aspects from your own novel and write your logline.
 Write several!
 Then, the next time an opportunity arises or a pitch event rolls around, you’ll be ready to confidently sell your novel in a single dynamic sentence.